Table of Contents

 - during the course of sepsis;

-- when infection spreads from the surrounding structures to the heart.
+- when the infection spreads from the surrounding structures to the heart.

 Pericardial effusion leads to increased pressure on the pericardial cavity and afferent veins, causing incomplete filling of the heart during diastole.
 Blood ejection during systole is decreased, causing a fall in blood pressure and shock.